UM-Bridge/benchmarks/docs/source/tutorial.rst

 * Always remember to run apt update.

-* Specify the `-y` option to apt to ensure that apt does not wait for user input.
+* To ensure that no user input is needed use  DEBIAN_FRONTEND="noninteractive" and specify the `-y` option.

 If you have additional dependencies, add these either by cloning a git repository and installing, or by using the COPY keyword to copy files into your container.

 Install your application.
 Install umbridge with::

+        python3 -m venv venv && . venv/bin/activate && \
-    RUN pip3 install umbridge numpy scipy
+        pip install umbridge numpy scipy
+Note:

+    * We create a virtual environment for python and activate it before running pip install.

 Run the server with::

+    CMD . venv/bin/activate && \
-    CMD python3 /server/server.py.
+         python3 /server/server.py

 Building and Running